evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 ## Performance

-The Kia EV6 Standard Range AWD has a maximum power of 173KW (235hp).
-The total torque is 605nm.
+The Kia EV6 Standard Range AWD has a maximum power of 173 KW (235 hp/232 bhp).
+The total torque is 605 nm (446 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,2 seconds.
 The top speed is 185 km/h.

 ## Battery, range, and charging